Policies & Procedures

 straps that stay put.

-For female suits, shoulder straps must connect to one another or cross in back.
+On female suits, shoulder straps must connect to one another or cross in back.
 One-piece suits are preferred, but if they don't work for your student, select a two-piece suit that meets the criteria here.
+Note that bottoms must have a functional drawstring, and it must be tied securely.

-Students who are transgender or gender nonconforming are welcome to wear what works for them, as long as it checks all these boxes.
+Students who are transgender or gender nonconforming are welcome to wear what feels right for them, as long as it meets the criteria here for coverage and performance.
+This website may be a helpful resource.
 I support everyone living as their authentic selves, and believe the pool should be a safe space.
 Please reach out to me if you have questions or concerns about what your student should wear to swim lessons.

 Be aware that bright colors and floral patterns can attract bees and other insects during outdoor lessons.
 My recommendation is to wear solid, unobtrusive colors.